UBC-MDS/gapminder_dashboard_R/README.md

 Interested in contributing?
 Check out the contributing guidelines.
 Please note that this project is released with a Code of Conduct.
 By contributing to this project, you agree to abide by its terms.

-For this project, we used `Dash` for dashboarding, `Ggplot` for charts, and `Heroku` for deployment.
+For this project, we used `Dash` for dashboarding, `Ggplotly` for charts, and `Heroku` for deployment.
 Please follow the `Usage and Installation` to install and run the app locally.

 ## Contributors